Tail Hedging for RIAs

 The hardest part of advisory work is keeping clients through a crash.
 Not because advisors do the wrong thing during drawdowns.
 Most don’t.
 The problem is that the client felt surprised, and surprise erodes trust faster than losses do.

-The clients who leave during a bear market are not leaving because their portfolio went down.
+Clients who leave during a bear market aren’t leaving because their portfolio went down.
 Everyone’s portfolio went down.
 They leave because they felt unprotected.
-They leave because they had that conversation about downside risk, and the answer they got was a rebalanced pie chart, and now they are sitting on a 35% drawdown wondering what all those fees were for.
+They had that conversation about downside risk, and the answer they got was a rebalanced pie chart, and now they’re sitting on a 35% drawdown wondering what all those fees were for.

 Explicit protection changes this dynamic completely.
 The client knew the hedge was there.
 They understood what it would do.
-When the drawdown arrives, it is not a surprise.
-It is a planned-for scenario.
+When the drawdown arrives, it isn’t a surprise but a planned-for scenario.
 The crisis goes from being a retention risk to being a demonstration of competence.
 “We prepared for this.
 Here is the plan working.”

 That conversation is worth more than any marketing spend.
-It is the kind of thing clients tell their friends about.
+It’s the kind of thing clients tell their friends about.
 Not because the hedge made them money, but because their advisor took them seriously when they said they were worried.